 In addition to the long-term financial benefits of implants, Alexandria Dental Health & Smile Studio also offers a number of financing options to help make them more affordable in the short-term.
 We partner with a number of trusted national healthcare lenders in order to make dental implants attainable for nearly any budget.
 Our financial partners can help qualified applicants set up a payment plan that suits their needs, ensuring that high-quality dental solutions are available to as many patients as possible.

-What Happens If My Dental Implants Need Restoration?
+What Happens if My Dental Implants Need Repair?

 Dental implants are a wonderful way to restore your smile and improve your overall oral health.
-But just like any other procedure, dental implants require maintenance and regular care.
-There may also come a time when your dental implants need to be restored or repaired due to damage, improper care, or just normal wear-and-tear.
+Just like any other procedure, however, dental implants require maintenance and regular care.
+There may also come a time when your dental implants need to be restored or repaired due to damage, improper care (heavy plaque and bacteria surrounding the implant, or just normal wear-and-tear such as heavy bite or heavy grinding particularly during sleep).
 Fortunately, the team at Alexandria Dental Health & Smile Studio is here to make your dental implants as good as new.

 Dental implants are stronger than natural teeth, and you can typically expect the dental crown that is affixed to the implant post to last between 10 to 20 years or longer when properly cared for.
 However, regular dental visits are vital to maintaining your implants and to keeping them healthy and strong.
-Improper care can cause the implants to wear down prematurely, meaning that they will need to be replaced or restored sooner.
+Improper care can cause the implants to get loose prematurely, meaning that they will need to be replaced earlier.
 Furthermore, if the implant was not correctly fitted when first installed, or if the bone support is inadequate and the titanium post does not properly fuse, additional problems can occur.
-Other factors, such as diabetes—which can weaken the immune system and leave an individual more susceptible to infection—or smoking—which kills bone and gum tissue—can also increase the likelihood of a patient potentially needing an implant repaired.
+Other factors, such as diabetes — which can weaken the immune system and leave an individual more susceptible to infection — or smoking — which kills bone and gum tissue — can also increase the likelihood of a patient potentially needing an implant repaired.

 For additional information on dental implants and effective replacement of missing teeth, or to schedule an appointment, please reach out to Alexandria Dental Health & Smile Studio.